 The NSW Government is upgrading Memorial Avenue to a four lane road to meet the future transport needs of Sydney's north west.

-Roads and Maritime is upgrading upgrade Memorial Avenue, Kellyville to manage current traffic as well as allow for the expected increases in traffic due residential and commercial development in the area.
+The upgrade to Memorial Avenue, Kellyville will help to manage current traffic as well as allow for the expected increases in traffic due residential and commercial development in the area.

 Memorial Avenue is about 2.2 kilometres long and connects Old Windsor Road in the west with Windsor Road in the east.
 It bisects the new Balmoral Road development and provides access to Blacktown, Glenwood, Stanhope Gardens, Parklea, Baulkham Hills, Castle Hill and Kellyville.

 The Memorial Avenue upgrade will reduce travel times and congestion for motorists and improve road safety.

 - Preliminary electrical works contract: Ausconnex, July 2019

 - Project cost: $224 million.